U.S. FCC imposes $25 mln fine on AT&T over customer data breach

 The data was used by call center employees to request handset-unlock codes for AT&T phones and shared with third parties who seem to have been trafficking stolen cell phones, the official said.
 The breaches occurred in 2013 and 2014.

-AT&T said in a statement: “We are terminating vendor sites as appropriate.
+AT&T said in a statement: “Unfortunately, a few of our vendors did not meet that standard and we are terminating vendor sites as appropriate.
 We’ve changed our policies and strengthened our operations.”

 The $25 million civil penalty levied on the No. 2 wireless carrier is the largest data security enforcement action to date, the FCC official added.